seng438-winter-2023/seng438-a2-Group6/seng438-a2-team_6_lab_report.md

 # 1 Introduction

 The goal of this assignment was to familarize ourselves the basics of automated unit testing with a focus on testing the specific requirements for each method.
 The tool used in this assignment is JUnit, a tool that is part of the XUnit framework family.
+JUnit is the most common testing framework to use in the language of Java.
+We also used JMocks in Java to test code development.
+More specifically, we mocked objects to test the code.
+The SUT is JFreeChart which is an open-source Java framework to for chart calculation, creation, and display.This lab consists of three sections.
+The first section focuses on familiarization.
+The second section is dedicated to creating unit tests based on the requirements outlined in Javadocs.
+Finally, once the test suites have been completed, the last stage involves running the tests on multiple versions of the system under test and collecting the results.

 # 2 Detailed description of unit test strategy